anthony-tricarico/BDTProject/README.md

 # Additional Information about the Current Implementation

 This section contains additional information as to how we reached the current implementation and the data that is being used in the app.
+To learn more details about the way individual components work in the program and the tasks they carry out, please read the `README.md` file contained in each service's directory.

 ## Data